dhoerl/PhotoScrollerNetwork/README.txt

 The included Xcode 4 project has two targets, one using just Apple APIs, and the second using libjpeg-turbo, both explained below.

 KNOWN BUGS:
+- really large images - say 8000x12000 fail as the code tries to map the whole image into memory at once.
+I know how to fix this just going to take a bit more time.
 - if you quit the project with the scroll view showing, you get a crash
 - the jpeg error handler is not yet setup properly